Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

    - For **classification**, the final output is determined by majority voting (the class with the most votes).
    - For **regression**, the final prediction is typically the average of all individual model predictions.

-## Steps in Bagging:

-1. **Create multiple bootstrapped datasets**: Randomly select data points with replacement from the original dataset to create different training sets.
-2. **Train models on each dataset**: Train the same learning algorithm on each of the bootstrapped datasets.
-3. **Make predictions**: For classification tasks, each model casts a vote for the class label, and the class with the majority vote is selected.
-For regression tasks, the predicted values are averaged.
-4. **Combine the predictions**: The final prediction is made based on the aggregated outputs from all the models.

 ## Key Points about Bagging:

 - **Reduces Variance**: By combining predictions from multiple models, bagging reduces the variance of the model, making it less sensitive to noise in the training data.
 This helps to reduce overfitting.
 - **Works Well with High-Variance Models**: Bagging is particularly useful for models that have high variance, such as decision trees, as it stabilizes their predictions.
 - **Parallelizable**: Since each model is trained independently on different subsets of data, the training process can be parallelized, making it efficient for large datasets.

-## Example: Random Forest

-The **Random Forest** algorithm is an extension of bagging applied specifically to decision trees.
-It generates multiple decision trees using bootstrapped samples of the data and random subsets of features at each split.
-This diversity of decision trees leads to better overall performance.

 ## Pros of Bagging: